kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/All Saints.md

 	- West in the aisle between the main aisle and the confessionals toward the [[Holy Name Chapel]].
 Turn right.
 	- North toward the main aisle, turn right.
 	- East up the main aisle.
+- Pace: **very slow**.
+The goal is to form up in front of the [[Sanctuary]] by the end of the litany, without spending a ton of time standing there.

 As the procession approaches the [[Sanctuary]], break formation: